Catherine Eddowes: Disputed anatomical knowledge

-Although George Bagster Phillips—who had been invited to attend Eddowes's autopsy—agreed with Brown that the degree of anatomical knowledge of the individual who had performed the mutilations and eviscerations upon Eddowes "gave no evidence of anatomical knowledge in the sense that it evidenced the hand of a qualified surgeon", he concurred the perpetrator may have held the degree of knowledge expected of a butcher or slaughterman.
-However, police physician Thomas Bond disagreed with Brown's assessment of the degree of the perpetrator's anatomical skill.
+Although George Bagster Phillips – who had been invited to attend Eddowes's autopsy – agreed with Brown that the degree of anatomical knowledge shown by the individual who performed the mutilations and eviscerations "gave no evidence of anatomical knowledge in the sense that it evidenced the hand of a qualified surgeon", he concurred that the perpetrator may have held the degree of knowledge expected of a butcher or slaughterman.
+However, police physician Thomas Bond disagreed with Brown's assessment of the perpetrator's anatomical skill.
 Bond's report to police stated: "In each case the mutilation was inflicted by a person who had no scientific nor anatomical knowledge.
 In my opinion he does not even possess the technical knowledge of a butcher or horse slaughterer or any person accustomed to cut up dead animals."

 George Sequeira, the first doctor at the crime scene, and City medical officer William Sedgwick Saunders, who was also present at the autopsy, also opined that the killer lacked anatomical skill and did not seek particular organs.

 Inquest

 The official inquest into Eddowes's death was opened in the inquest hall adjacent to the City of London Mortuary on the afternoon of 4 October.
-This inquest was presided over by the coroner for the City of London, Samuel F. Langham.
+The inquest was presided over by the coroner for the City of London, Samuel F. Langham.

-The first day of the inquest heard testimony from seven witnesses, including one of Eddowes's sisters, Eliza Gold, who testified she had positively identified the decedent as her sister and that she had last seen Eddowes "three or four weeks" prior to the inquest, when she (Eddowes) had made a point of visiting her when she had been ill.
+The first day of the inquest heard testimony from seven witnesses, including one of Eddowes's sisters, Eliza Gold, who testified she had positively identified the decedent as her sister and that she had last seen Eddowes "three or four weeks" prior to the inquest, when Eddowes had made a point of visiting her when she had been ill.